renatomaia/coutil/doc/devnotes.md

 		/* push values to yield to 'thread', for 'onreturn' to process */ lcuU_resumereqop(loop, request, /* number of pushed values */);
 	} else {
-		/* request wasn't cancelled, we can do the clean up now */ }
+		/* request wasn't canceled, we can do the clean up now */ }
 }